grantbow/fit/README.md

 	edit       Edit an existing bug
-	tag        Tag a bug with a category identifier Set a stable identifier for the bug relabel    Rename the title of a bug close      Delete an existing bug
+	tag        Tag a bug with a category identifier Set a stable identifier for the bug retitle    Rename the title of a bug close      Delete an existing bug
 	status     View or edit a bug's status priority   View or edit a bug's priority